Propsowicz/hackathon-api-2/README.md

 ## My role

 My task was to create a backend in Python.
 I used the Django (DRF) framework.
-Database was SQlite3.
+The database was SQlite3.
 The backend endpoint was deployed to the cloud service (render.com).

-The data was randomly created by simple script included in my backend.
+The data was randomly created by a simple script included in my backend.

-My job was not only to colect data, but also to analyze it and finally send it to the frontend.
+My job was not only to collect data, but also to analyze it and finally send it to the frontend.

 I was able to analyze data using numpy and pandas libraries.